leios/gpu-handbook/src/content/abstractions.md

 julia> a ./= 1000;
 ```

-It took about 1.5 seconds and creates the following image (with `heatmap(a; clims = (0,1))`:
+It took about 1.5 seconds to do the computation and creates the following image (with `heatmap(a; clims = (0,1))`:

 ![Initial Random Array](abstractions_res/out_2.png)

 Wow!
-All the values have averaged to 0.5!
+The color is gone from our plot as all the values have averaged to 0.5!
+What happened?
+Well, we just took 1000 random samples on each pixel and averaged them.
+Because `rand(...)` gives us a random number between 0 and 1, the final value for each pixel should be the average of 0 and 1, which is 0.5.

 !!! note "About looping in Julia..."
     Looping in Julia (and in many languages) generally has two modes: `for` and `while`.
-    We have just seen the `for` loop in practice and is most often over a range of a certain number of elements.
+    We have just seen the `for` loop in practice and is most often used over a range of a certain number of elements.
-    For example"
+    For example:
     ```
     for i = 1:10
         println(i)
     end
     ```
     Will set the value of `i` to be 1, execute the commant, then set the value of `i` to be 2 and execute the command again.
-    It will then set the value of `i` to be 3 and execute the command again,
+    After that, it will set the value of `i` to be 3 and execute the command again.
     It will continue this process until it reaches the end of the range provided (`1:10`), which is 10 in this case.
-    This process is known as "iteration" and will be discussed in more detail later in this chapter.
+    This process is known as "iteration" and will be discussed in more detail later in this chapter when we talk about loop vectorization.
     For now, I'll mention that the `for` loops allows users to iterate through any container, including `Arrays`, but not GPUArrays due to the scalar iteration issue discussed earlier.
+    So the following is also valid:
+    ```
+    julia> a = [1,3,5,7];

+    julia> for i in a
+               println(i)
+           end
+    1
+    3
+    5
+    7
+    ```

     The other common looping structure in Julia is the `while` loop, which continues executing the same command over and over until some condition is evaluated as `false`.
     For example: